-As seen in Figure 4, there is not a corresponding increase in the theoretical measure of potential predictability in January and February with interactive soil moisture.
+As seen in Fig. 4, there is not a corresponding increase in the theoretical measure of potential predictability in January and February with interactive soil moisture.
 This discrepancy will be discussed in section 5.

-4.2 Southeastern Africa (18S-26S, 26E-36E) in May/June, Western Australia (15S-35S, 115E-135E) in July/August, and Argentina (40S-25S, 70W-55W) in July/August
+b.
+Southeastern Africa (18°-26°S, 26°-36°E) in May-June, Western Australia (15°-35°S, 115°-135°E) in July-August, and Argentina (40°-25°S, 70°-55°W) in July-August

-Southeastern Africa (essentially Mozambique and Zimbabwe) has an interesting area of increase in anomaly correlation due to interactive soil moisture that appears in May and June (Figure 2).
+Southeastern Africa (essentially Mozambique and Zimbabwe) has an interesting area of increase in anomaly correlation due to interactive soil moisture that appears in May and June (Fig. 2).
 This is shortly after the end of the rainy season in that region.
-The top panel of Figure 7 shows that, as in Australia, the model overestimates the observed rainfall, but reproduces the annual cycle.
+The top panel of Fig. 7 shows that, as in Australia, the model overestimates the observed rainfall, but reproduces the annual cycle.
 This area of Africa is particularly interesting due to the likely relationship between the winds and the surface temperature.
-A simple correlation between the surface temperature over Southeastern Africa and the 925mb meridional winds over the Mozambique Channel (between the African continent and Madagascar) of 0.65 (based on 57 years of NCEP reanalysis data) suggests that the near surface temperature drives the winds in the Mozambique Channel and may influence the Somali jet, which provides moisture into the monsoonal Indian subcontinent.
-A year-by-year visual analysis of the 12 years in this study suggested that anomalous cold temperatures associated with wet soil strengthen the northward flow in the channel, while warmer temperatures associated with dry soil weaken the flow.
+A simple correlation between the surface temperature over southeastern Africa and the 925-mb meridional winds over the Mozambique Channel (between the African continent and Madagascar) of 0.65 (based on 57 yr of NCEP reanalysis data) suggests that the near-surface temperature drives the winds in the Mozambique Channel and may influence the Somali jet, which provides moisture into the monsoonal Indian subcontinent.
+A year-by-year visual analysis of the 12 yr in this study suggested that anomalous cold temperatures associated with wet soil strengthen the northward flow in the channel, while warmer temperatures associated with dry soil weaken the flow.
 More study is necessary to precisely determine this relationship; however, it seems the sensitivity to soil moisture here is also seen in the winds.

-The soil moisture sensitivity in Southeastern Africa can be attributed in part to soil moisture memory (Figure 5).
+The soil moisture sensitivity in southeastern Africa can be attributed in part to soil moisture memory (Fig. 5).
 In May and June (after the end of the rainy season) the interactive soil moisture ensemble still retains information about the previous rainy season, which could produce a larger, more accurate signal.
-The one-month soil moisture time-lag correlation between May and June and the previous month is extremely high at 0.96.
+The 1-month soil moisture time-lag correlation between May and June and the previous month is extremely high at 0.96.
 This suggests that the climatological ensemble (which has no soil moisture memory) will not be able to have the same skill.
-In addition the soil moisture variability in this area is larger than average (Figure 6), which is likely an additional source of soil moisture sensitivity.
-It is surprising, given the high values of soil moisture time-lag correlation and variability, that the increase in anomaly correlation with interactive soil moisture in this region is quite small.
+In addition, the soil moisture variability in this area is larger than average (Fig. 6), which is likely an additional source of soil moisture sensitivity.
+It is surprising, given the high values of soil moisture timelag correlation and variability, that the increase in anomaly correlation with interactive soil moisture in this region is quite small.
 We suspect that a longer time record would show a larger increase.
-There is not a corresponding increase in potential predictability due to interactive soil moisture in Southeastern Africa.
+There is not a corresponding increase in potential predictability due to interactive soil moisture in southeastern Africa.

-As mentioned earlier, the difference in anomaly correlation is generally not significant in Southeastern Africa.
+As mentioned earlier, the difference in anomaly correlation is generally not significant in southeastern Africa.
 Only a small part of this region has a difference that is significant at the 95% level.
 This allows for the possibility that the sensitivity in this area might not be robust.
-However the soil moisture memory and variability suggest that it is robust, and given the potential remote effects of the region, it was determined to include Southeastern Africa in the survey of regions to encourage further study.
+However, the soil moisture memory and variability suggest that it is robust, and given the potential remote effects of the region, it was determined to include southeastern Africa in the survey of regions to encourage further study.